lcc-atmane/HelloPics/README.md

 ## App Features

-**HelloPics** is a powerful photo editing app that gives users full control over their images through a wide range of creative and functional tools.
+**HelloPics** is an easy to use photo editing app that gives users full control over their images through a wide range of creative and functional tools.

 ### Available Tools